New Jersey Wrongful Death Lawyers

 What is the Survival Statute?

-Since a survival action is filed by the estate on behalf of the victim, any compensation recovered would be directed to the victim’s estate.
-Since the compensation is distributed to the victim’s estate, that money along with the victim’s other assets may be subject to inheritance taxes and then could be distributed according to the victim’s will or estate plan.
+Since the estate files a survival action on behalf of the victim, any compensation recovered would be directed to the victim’s estate.
+Since the compensation is distributed to the victim’s estate, that money and the victim’s other assets may be subject to inheritance taxes and then distributed according to the victim’s will or estate plan.

 Contact an Experienced Wrongful Death Lawyer Today